navikt/codelabs/kafka-introduction-codelab/kafka-clients-guarantees-introduction.md

 * Provided in the project there is a Java class named `NavVisitorProducer.java`.
 This class should produce random postal location on a topic named `NavVisitorLocation` but first we have to create the topic.

-1. Running the command from the command line: `docker run --net host confluentinc/cp-kafka kafka-topics --create  --zookeeper localhost:2181 -topic NavVisitorLocation --replication-factor 3 --partitions 5 --config min.insync.replicas=2` will create the topic
+1. Running the command from the command line: `docker run --net host confluentinc/cp-kafka kafka-topics --create  --zookeeper localhost:2181 -topic NavVisitorLocation --replication-factor 2 --partitions 4` will create the topic
 2. To verify that the topic as been created, we can run: `docker run --net host confluentinc/cp-kafka kafka-topics --describe  --zookeeper localhost:2181 -topic NavVisitorLocation`